AcademySoftwareFoundation/tac/README.md

 # Join the conversation

 You can follow the TAC discussions by signing up for the [TAC email list](https://lists.aswf.io/g/tac).
+You can also review [past meeting notes](meetings).